Pirzada Muhammad Jahangir Sultan

 Pirzada Muhammad Jahangir Sultan is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018 and from August 2018 to January 2023.

 Early life

 He was born on 1 January 1957 in Multan.

 Political career

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-208 (Lodhran-II) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-208 (Lodhran-II) in the 2013 Pakistani general election.
 He joined Pakistan Muslim League (N) (PML-N) in May 2013.

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-225 (Lodhran-II) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-225 (Lodhran-II) in the 2018 Pakistani general election.